pppppwj/STATS-506/README.md

 # Stats 506 Group 1 Project Proposal

-Weijie Pan,
+Weijie Pan (Python),
-Jingxian Chen,
+Jingxian Chen (R),
-Eric Hernandez-Montenegro
+Eric Hernandez-Montenegro (Stata)

 Question

-`Do people’s eating habits have the same effect on their diabetes status with or without insurance?`
+`Do people’s eating habits have the same effect on their diabetes status with or without health insurance?`

 Data
 2015-2016 Demographic Variables and Sample Weights